UU-ER/AdOpT-NET0/joss_submission/paper.md

-Traditionally, models in the energy sector fall into two separate categories: (1) highly complex non-linear process or power system models with limited consideration of inter-temporal dynamics, and (2) low complex mostly linear energy system models with simplified technology performances.
-AdOpT-NET0 bridges this gap by providing a modeling framework to model the complex behavior of energy and industrial technologies embedded in an energy system.
-As such, the software comes with a number of detailed technology models that are based on previous scientific work; e.g., for direct air capture and carbon capture [@wiegner2022optimal; @weimann2023ccsmodel], heat pumps [@ruhnau2019time; @xu2022investigation], gas turbine models for different sizes [@weimann2019modeling], underground hydrogen storage, and electric naphtha cracking [@tiggeloven2023optimization].
+Traditionally, models in the energy sector fall into two separate categories: (1) highly complex non-linear process or power system models with limited consideration of inter-temporal dynamics, and (2) low complexity, mostly linear, energy system models with simplified technology performances.
+AdOpT-NET0 bridges this methodological divide by providing a robust framework capable of modeling the complex behavior of energy and industrial technologies embedded within broader energy systems.
+This dual capability enables both the detailed representation of technology-specific behaviors and the spatial and temporal dynamics of (large-scale) energy systems, offering additional functionalities over existing models [@Hoffmann2024review].
+As such, AdOpT-NET0 includes advanced, scientifically validated technology models that are based on detailed, non-linear process models.
+These models capture a range of relevant energy and industrial processes, including direct air capture and carbon capture systems [@wiegner2022optimal; @weimann2023ccsmodel], heat pumps [@ruhnau2019time; @xu2022investigation], gas turbine models across varied capacities [@weimann2019modeling], underground hydrogen storage, and electric naphtha cracking [@tiggeloven2023optimization].
 Additionally, it includes the possibility to model operational constraints of conversion technologies such as ramping rates, minimum uptime, minimum downtime, the maximum number of start-ups, or standby power [@morales2017hidden].

 ## Acknowledgements